VirtualEngine/Lability/Readme.md

 * Adds descriptive error message for a missing WIM Image Name parameter (#148)
 * Fixes bug where 'Hotfixes' in defined in configuration data (.psd1) media where not injected (#148)
 * Adds Server 2016 RTM Nano Server support
+* Adds Windows ADK support to enable Win 10 and Server 2016 deployments on Win 8.1 and 2012 R2 hosts (#139)

 ### v0.10.0